mosip/documentation/docs/inji-mobile-wallet/sandbox-details/inji-setup-guide.md

 Inji Certify also offers to generate your own credentials which can be used for testing / development purposes.

-To understand the steps to generate your own Insurance credentials from Sunbird, refer [here](https://docs.mosip.io/inji/inji-verify/build-and-deploy/creating-verifiable-credentials-and-generating-qr-codes#steps-to-generate-verifiable-credential).&#x20;
+To understand the steps to generate your own Insurance credentials, refer [here](https://docs.mosip.io/inji/inji-verify/build-and-deploy/creating-verifiable-credentials-and-generating-qr-codes#steps-to-generate-verifiable-credential).&#x20;

 **Step 2: QR Code generation**: